Sufiyankhan2203/sufiyans-awesome-block/README.md

 * [JavaScript] - a dynamic programming language
 * [node.js] - evented I/O for the backend
 * [NPM] - is the world's largest software registry
+* [PHPCS] - PHP_CodeSniffer is a set of two PHP scripts; one for validating PHP, syntax, and the other for checking adherence to a defined set of coding standards.

 ## Contact